The Great British Cake Off: Mapping Traditional British Cakes

-As The Great British Bake Off graces our screens for another series of nail-biting cookery genius, we felt inspired to track down the traditional cakes associated to particular regions of the UK.
+The Great British Bake Off is always on our mind here at Citybase and we felt inspired to track down the traditional cakes associated to particular regions of the UK.
 So we set off on a culinary adventure, mapping British cakes and tarts.
 It is a hard job tasting all those yummy bakes, but you know, in the name of research… someone has to do it.

 Without further ado, get ready to foodie travel!
 This is our very own Great British cake off.